© Patrick Hürlimann

-In December 2019, Alma will make her debut in Carnegie Hall in New York, in a concert dedicated to her own compositions, where she will play both her piano concerto and violin concerto on the same evening.
+In December 2019, Alma made her debut in the sold out Carnegie Hall in New York, to repeated standing ovations.
+The concert was dedicated to her own compositions.

 Alma has featured prominently in the international press, from major features and interviews in the most prominent newspapers around the world, from the New York Times, through most major newspapers in Europe, to the China Daily.
 She has also appeared in numerous television programs across the world.
 In 2017 she was the subject of an hour long BBC Documentary and a CBS 60 Minutes documentary.

 Alma Deutscher plays on a violin made in 1683 by Antonio Stradivari (the Bucher Stradivarius), and on a violin made by Peter Greiner in 2015.
 The Bucher Stradivarius is kindly loaned to her by a generous patron.
 The loan is administered by the Tarisio Trust.